Hi! I'm Ian

 How to Save Money For Your Travels

 Questions about Saving Money to fund our travels is always a big one I get often.
 Actually, it can be divided into several topics such as how to fund a short trip, how to fund your life on the road for long-term travels or even how to fund sustainable traveling making money while you travel.
 I cover this in other articles but for now, I want to concentrate on how to save money to start traveling.
 This is always one of the first that comes to peoples mind and I am covering in this article all the necessary steps I could think of to help you get your finances straight and ready for your dream trip.
 One important thing to note is that you won’t need as much money as you think.
-Remember that traveling is about discovering new places and living new experiences, not […]
+Remember that traveling is about discovering new places and living new experiences, not about staying in every expensive 5-star resorts.
+Travelers like me have developed habits and strategies to travel on low budgets, […]

 Read More...